Best online guitar lessons

 This is where Jamplay really shines in my opinion.

-They offer lessons by real artists, which is great for advanced guitarists.
+They offer guitar courses by real artists, which is great for advanced guitarists.

 Also, they have a large number of lessons dedicated to mastering various skills on the guitar.